Advanced Vocab Words - Set 8 Flashcards

 197

-# Which vocabulary word means the following? n. a small cavity in a rock ## Footnote *Hint: starts with "v"*
+# Name the vocab term: n. a small cavity in a rock ## Footnote *Hint: starts with "v"*

 vug ## Footnote synonyms: cavity, depression, hole, recess, hollow The geologist found a _vug_ filled with sparkling crystals.